todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 ComputerCard contains several examples in the `examples/` directory.
 For beginners just starting with ComputerCard, the first example to look at is `passthrough` to introduce the basic functions, followed by `sample_and_hold` for typical usage of these in a 'real' card.

 - `midi_device` — example of USB MIDI being used alongside ComputerCard.
+The MTM Computer acts as a USB device, to allow it to be connected to a (laptop/desktop) computer.
 Sends Computer knob values to the USB host as CC messages.
+- `midi_host` — example of USB MIDI being used alongside ComputerCard.
+The MTM Computer acts as a USB host, to allow it to be connected to USB MIDI devices such as keyboards/controllers/etc.
+- `midi_device_host` — example of USB MIDI being used alongside ComputerCard.
+At startup, the MTM computer determines the type of USB port it is connected to, and becomes either a host or device as appropriate.
 - `normalisation_probe` — minimal example of patch cable detection.
 LEDs are lit when corresponding sockets have a jack plugged in.
 - `passthrough` — simple demonstration of using the jacks, knobs, switch and LEDs.
 - `sample_and_hold` — dual sample and hold, demonstrating jacks, normalisation probe and pseudo-random numbers
 - `second_core` — demonstration of using the second RP2040 core for more CPU-intensive processing than is possible at the 48kHz sample rate
 - `sine_wave_float` — 440Hz sine wave generator, using floating-point numbers
 - `sine_wave_lookup` — 440Hz sine wave generator, demonstrating scanning and linear interpolation of a lookup table using integer arithmetic
+- `usb_detect` — Displays on the LEDs whether the USB port on the MTM Computer is acting as a 'downstream facing port' (MTM Computer is USB Host), or 'upstream facing port' (MTM Computer is USB device).

 ### Notes
 - Make sure execution of `ComputerCard::ProcessSample` always runs quickly enough that it has returned before the next execution begins (1/48kHz = ~20μs).
 (See the [guidance below](#programming) on achieving this)
 - It is anticipated that only one instance of a ComputerCard will be created.